Education Crisis Response Program

 After escaping Boko Haram, Nigerian girl finds hope in education

 Hau'wa was kidnapped by Boko Haram on her way home from school when she was 12 years old.
 Three years later, she is moving forward with help from a non-formal learning center for adolescent girls.
 Learn More...

 In Nigeria, creating pathways to financial success for adolescent girls

-As part of the Nigeria Emergency Crisis Response program, 4,200 girls have been empowered with basic education and vocational skills through Adolescent Girls Program Centers.
+As part of the Nigeria Education Crisis Response program, 4,200 girls have been empowered with basic education and vocational skills through Adolescent Girls Program Centers.
 Learn More...